Emmotes/ic_spoilers/docs/skins.md

 Skins that are upcoming.
 Most skins are real money purchases only.

+Please be aware that the developers recently removed most future skins from the defines to stop Jim from being able to select them with his Wand of Wonder.
+This means that getting the upcoming skins has become a lot trickier for me - and so this page might not be as accurate as it once was.

 *Note: Skins with missing portraits simply don't have that data available yet.*

 <span class="skinTableColumn">